ZoomyCat/tutorials/help/gethelp.md

 1. If you are having trouble finding the right search parameters then ask the right question.
 What search parameters should I use to find help with X?

 Doing this will help you learn what to search for, instead of magically getting the answer from another person and learning nothing.

+#### Overstepping your own experience.

+Generally someone asks for information because they want to cover their bases.
+If someone asks you to paste a piece of information and you question why they need it.
+Immediately disregarding that the information asked for is needed.
+This is a great way to waste some ones time.
+Nobody wants to argue with you in order to help you.
+You may not think that information is relevent however, The person attempting to assist you would not be asking if they did not feel it was needed.

+#### Not providing any information about the issue.

+The number one reason that you may have trouble getting help is providing no background information at all on the issue.

+Provide as much information as you can about the issue, software you are running and what steps you have already done.

+Asking "How do I get IRC to not show my IP address?" and expecting other people to know what software you are using is wrong.
+You already know what IRC client you're using.
+Do not assume it is the 'job' of the person helping you to probe for this information.
+It is your job to provide it.

+#### Not asking any question at all.

+Simply saying a program does not work is an example that I see far too often.
+These issues probably never get resolved.

+"I am trying to use irc but it just does not work!"

+Note:

+1. What functionality are you trying to achieve with the program that does not work?
+"I am trying to get IRC not to show my IP address.
+Does anyone know how to do this in hexchat?."

+2. What are you trying to do?
+Maybe the program you are using is not suitable and another program is more appropriate.
+You have no idea what the person you are talking about may know.

 #### Do not exclude other distribution documentation.